-As at January 31, 2016, the Corporation leased all of its stores from unaffiliated third parties, except for 20 stores which are leased from entities controlled by Larry Rossy or certain of his immediate family members.
-In addition, the Corporation leased all of its warehouses, its distribution center and its head office from entities controlled by Larry Rossy.
-Warehouses, distribution center and head office leases will expire in fiscal year 2025.
+As at January 29, 2017, the Corporation leased all of its stores from unaffiliated third parties, except for 20 stores which are leased from entities controlled by Larry Rossy or certain of his immediate family members.
+In addition, the Corporation leased five of its six warehouses (the sixth one being owned by the Corporation), its distribution center and its head office from entities controlled by Larry Rossy.
+Those leases expire in fiscal year 2025.

-Unless the terms of those leases are extended, the properties, together with any improvements that were made, will revert to the property owners upon expiration of the lease terms.
+Unless the terms of the Corporation's leases are extended, the properties, together with any improvements that were made, will revert to the property owners upon expiration of the lease terms.
 As the terms of those leases expire, the Corporation may not be able to renew leases or find alternative locations that meet its needs on favourable terms, or at all.
 If the Corporation is unable to renew a significant number of expiring leases or to promptly find alternative locations that meet its needs, its business and financial results could be materially adversely affected.
-Many leases also provide that the landlord may increase the rent over the term of the lease, as well as obligate the tenant to pay a variety of costs such as cost of insurance, taxes, maintenance and utilities.
-Breaching the terms of a lease may result in the Corporation incurring substantial penalties, including, among others, paying all amounts due to the landlord for the balance of the lease term.
-In the event that a significant number of leases are terminated on that basis, the Corporation's business and financial results could be materially adversely affected.
+Many leases also provide that the landlord may increase the rent over the term of the lease and require that the terms of a lease may result in the Corporation incurring substantial penalties, including, among others, paying all amounts due to the landlord for the balance of the lease term.
+In the event that one or more of the foregoing risks materialize, the Corporation's business and financial results could be materially adversely affected.